 Rebecca frequently receives referrals from advocates, support and campaign organisations and charities to challenge public body decisions and policies which affect asylum seekers, refugees, unaccompanied children, care leavers, disabled adults, adults and children with mental health difficulties and families with no recourse to public funds.

-Rebecca has a special interest in mental health law and she represents individuals who are detained under the Mental Health Act before the First Tier Tribunal (mental health).
+Rebecca has a special interest in mental health law and she represented individuals who were detained under the Mental Health Act before the First Tier Tribunal (mental health) for 12 years

 Education and Qualifications: